BurakAhmet/cs50p/Final Project/README.md

     re
     sys

-    I did this project mostly to improve myself about OOP copcept in python and I think it worked.
+    I did this project mostly to improve myself about OOP concept in python and I think it worked.